kjelloh/freecad-playground/FreeCAD_BIM_Tutorial_for_Beginners__Create_a_Garage_Building/doc/README.md

 ![alt text](image-4.png)

 NOTE: Later (See below) it turns out my wall was aligned 'left' for some reason.
-This is WRONG but at that stage I chose not to go back an fix everytging that is in the wrong place if I fix my external wall.
+This is WRONG but at that stage I chose not to go back an fix everything that is in the wrong place if I fix my external wall.

 ## The Line colour of the rectangle is shown ONLY when not selected!